Curriculum

 English

 English is at the heart of children’s learning: it unlocks access to the wider curriculum.
 Through language, they receive much of their knowledge and acquire many of their skills.
 Speaking and listening skills enable children to communicate with others effectively for a variety of purposes and lays the foundation for lifelong learning and work.
+Our aim is to make reading an enjoyable process where the children feel they have success and are highly motivated by the books they are given or choose to read.

 Mathematics